The story of The Girl At The Lion d’Or

-The political life of France in the 1930’s, as it descends towards the shame of Vichy, provides the background against which the deeper colours of the past are gradually painted in.
+The political life of France in the 1930’s, as it descends towards Vichy, provides the background against which the deeper colours of the past are gradually painted in.
 Hartmann and Anne both feel themselves to be victims of events whose repetition they are powerless to prevent.

 It was the depth of characterisation and the depiction of Anne’s emotional life, her passion for Hartmann and her determination to shake off the weight of the past, that resonated most powerfully with readers, many of whom still claim it is their favourite of all Faulks’s novels.